-If I stop the smoking, will my chances of a healthy pregnancy increase?
+If I stop smoking, will my chances of a healthy pregnancy increase?

 However, the reduced egg storage and damaged eggs cannot be compensated.

-If a person leave the smoking and no longer smoke, complications of pregnancy due to smoking are also reduced.
+If a person leaves the smoking and no longer smokes, complications of pregnancy due to smoking are also reduced.

 Recourse: The website of the American Fertility Medicine Association and Patient Education.